qwertie/loyc.net/lemp/help-wanted.md

     class ClassName : public BaseClass { Body; } Foo;
     #var(#class(ClassName, #(public BaseClass), { Body; }), Foo);

-Designing a good and complete mapping could be pretty hard for C++, but Javascript by contrast should be quite straightforward.
+Designing a good and complete mapping could be pretty hard for C++, but JavaScript by contrast should be quite straightforward.

 Task: catalog bugs in EC# parser
 --------------------------------